guetteman/CarND-Vehicle-Detection/README.md

 %time clip_test_out.write_videofile(test_out_file, audio=False)
 ```

-<a href="https://youtu.be/usGqyDuXK68" target="_blank">Here's a link to my video result</a>
+<a href="https://youtu.be/usGqyDuXK68" target="_blank">Here's a link to my video result V1</a>

+<a href="https://youtu.be/V1pYocnbMQs" target="_blank">Here's a link to my video result V2</a>
 ---

 # Conclusion

 When I tested my code with the challenges videos I saw the next issues:

+## V1

 * At the start of the project video, the code "finds" a car in left mountains, but then it improve tracking.
 * As I saw, the best color space for this project is YUV with `transform_sqrt=True` to help to improve robustness against shadows.
 Other color spaces has a lot o noise.
-* Also, I've found that using standard SVC with `kernel='rbf' and C=1` worked a lot better than LinearSVC.
+* Also, I've found that using standard SVC with `kernel='rbf'` worked a lot better than LinearSVC.
-* I would like to try with more data, like the udacity dataset, but my computer has memory limitations, I think that the problem at the start of the video is because I need more data.
+* I would like to try with more data, like the udacity dataset, but my computer has memory limitations.
 * Also it would be nice to try a different algorithm.
 * I just focused on HOG features because when I added bin_spatial and color history didn't work as expected.

+## V2

+* After make a test with the project video, I found that in the first 7 seconds to false positive stood for too long, I solved this by changing `C=0.1` in the classifier while maintaining `kernel='rbf'`, changing heatmap threshold to 2 and moving windows from 400px to 420px.
+* Thanks to reviewer suggestions I changed in class `Detections` the max history of rectangles to 12, because it might cause a bit of latency in the pipeline.
+* Finally for the project video I decided to have only `params = [(420, 516, 1.5)]` solve the problem of false positives.
+* I have to make some more tests to find a balance between false positives and not finding anything.

 As always, I enjoyed it a lot and I already want to see what is comming next.